Read This First

 Prompt 4: What questions should we ask before admitting any domain to our ontology?

-The anchors here are what Ontological Domains is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Ontological Domains is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Is this domain truly necessary to explain the phenomena we’re interested in?
 Can existing domains handle the explanations with sufficient clarity?